 Feel free to come up with a creative approach to solving a tough problem.

-Student Sample: In 2003, a group of students were concerned about the increasing percentage of obesity among America's young people.
-To combat this, they authored a bill that required school cafeterias to offer few high-fat, high-calorie options and increase the number of healthy, fresh foods they served.
-It was the most successful legislation of the 2003 session!
+Student Sample: One year a group of students were concerned about the increasing percentage of obesity among America's young people.
+To combat this, they authored a bill that required school cafeterias to offer fewer high-fat, high-calorie options and increase the number of healthy, fresh foods they served.
+It was the most successful legislation of the session!